Post-Renovation Dust: Learn the Best Way to Remove Fine Dust Safely | PureMaids

 Your newly renovated space looks fantastic!
 You've got shiny new floors, fresh new walls, and modern fixtures.
 But, there's a problem: everything is covered in a thick layer of dust.
 Renovation dust is different from regular dust.
 It's finer, travels further, and can be really dangerous if not cleaned the right way.

-What's So Special about Renovation Dust?
+What's So Special About Renovation Dust?

 Regular dust is made of fabric, human skin, and other particles.
 Renovation dust, on the other hand, is made of silica, drywall, wood, metals, and chemicals.
 All these particles are microscopic and can float in the air.